 To involve all students in annual service projects, mixed grade advisory groups partner with a range of community organizations, including Community Orchard of West Seattle, White Center Food Bank, Washtington Trails Association, Green Schools Alliance, Seattle Parks and Recreation, Green Cities Program, Seattle Public Utilities, Roxbury Elementary School, and South Seattle Community College.

 - Washington Foundation for the Environment’s “3rd Annual Great Environmental Issues Slam” – Winning Student Team, 2013

 - NAIS Leading Edge Award for Environmental Sustainability.
 NAIS defines environmental sustainability as “becoming more green and less wasteful; incorporating environmental education into the curriculum; supporting social and economic well being in the local community; and endorsing sustainable physical development”.

 - Terry Husseman Environmental Curriculum Award and garden grant

-- Head of School Evan Hundley and history teacher, Ben Wheeler, lead panels and workshops on ways to integrate sustainability in curriculum and school culture.
-Ben has also been a lead presenter in workshops and other conferences around the world.
+- Various faculty members lead panels and workshops on ways to integrate sustainability in curriculum and school culture.